keitamohamed/task/README.md

 # Taskie
 Taskie is a simple Spring boot and React JS application that let you Plan, track, and management project that is flexes to your needs.

+Navigate to the application site [taskie page](https://mk-task.herokuapp.com) and test it out
 ## Tools and Technologies used
  #### Backend
   * Java 11